phunterlau/token-explorer/README.md

 ## Configuration

 The configuration is done in the `config.toml` file.
+Here are the key settings you can modify:

-The only thing you might want to change is the `model` section, which defaults to `Qwen/Qwen2.5-0.5B`.
-However Token Explorer is *far* from optimized for performance, so it's best to use a smaller model for now.
+- **Model**: The `model` section defaults to `Qwen/Qwen2.5-0.5B`.
+However, Token Explorer is *far* from optimized for performance, so it's best to use a smaller model for now.

+- **Display Settings**:
+  - `tokens_to_show`: Number of tokens to display in the table (default: 30)
+  - `cache_size`: Maximum number of cached token sequences (default: 100)

+Layer probability and correlation calculations are controlled exclusively by the `--layer_prob` command-line flag.